kolkhis/tech-notes/linux/archives.md

 - `.gz`: Gzip file.
     - `gzip` is a compression utility, not an archiving utility.
     - Compression is often used in conjunction with archives to make the file smaller.
-- `.tar`: Tar file.
+- `.tar`: Tar archive file.
-- `.tar.gz`:
+- `.tar.gz`: Tar archive file compressed with `gzip`.
-- `.tgz`:
+    - Sometimes represented as `.tgz`

 ```bash
 # Modern GNU tar options.
 This works for files compressed